CloudWithChris/cloudwithchris.com/content/episode/github-issues-github-discussions.md

 ---
 Date: "2020-12-16T14:00:00Z"
-Description: In this episode, we'll be taking a look at GitHub Issues and GitHub Discussions which recently came out at GitHub Universe.
+Description: "In this episode, we'll be taking a look at GitHub Issues and GitHub Discussions which recently came out at GitHub Universe.
 Interested?
-Then stick around as we find out more about both of these topics!
+Then stick around as we find out more about both of these topics!"
 PublishDate: "2020-12-16T14:00:00Z"
 Title: GitHub Issues and GitHub Discussions
-categories:
-- DevOps
 episode: G6
 image: img/cloudwithchrislogo.png
 explicit: "no"